 If you suspect that your loved one is overdosing on hydrocodone, call 911 immediately so they can dispatch medical rescuers to your site.
 If the victim is unconscious, make sure the airway is clear.
 If he’s suffering from a seizure, make sure he doesn’t bump his head on anything hard.

-However, there’s an antidote drug called Naloxone, which reverses or blocks the effects of hydrocodone medication.
+However, an antidote drug called Naloxone reverses or blocks the effects of hydrocodone medication.
 Having one near you can very well save the life of the victim.
 The government has lifted the restrictions on this drug, which means you can purchase one in emergency cases even without a doctor’s prescription.

 Types of Hydrocodone and Combination Drugs